Bulkowski’s Market & Stock Trend Study

 I discovered that if the general market (S&P index) trends lower into the trade, then the trade is more likely to be profitable, regardless of which moving average is used.
 The results cover the entire period from 1982 to 2007, but they are the same if you break them down on an annual basis.

-For the bear market in the index (3/24/2000 to 10/10/2002), the results flipped with winning trades occurring more often when the market was trending upward than downward.
+During the bear market in the index (3/24/2000 to 10/10/2002), the results flipped with winning trades occurring more often when the market was trending upward than downward.
 All trades were from the long side (none were short sales).

 I applied the same technique to the three moving averages (10, 50, and 200-day) for each stock.
-I determined whether the stock’s moving averages were rising or falling leading into the buy date and looked at the +1/-1 sum of winning trades.
+I determined whether the stock's moving averages were rising or falling leading into the buy date and looked at the +1/-1 sum of winning trades.
 I found slightly different results.
 When either the 10- or 200- day moving averages were trending lower going into the buy, more winning trades occurred.
-The 50-day moving average showed a rising stock trend having one more winning trade over the declining stock trend.
+The 50-day moving average showed a rising stock trend having one more winning trades over the declining stock trend.

-The following tables show the percentage of trades having a profit or loss when the various moving averages in the S&P 500 were trending up or down ending the day before I bought the stock.
+The following tables (right) show the percentage of trades having a profit or loss when the various moving averages in the S&P 500 were trending up or down ending the day before I bought the stock.
 Each quadrant, on average, is worth 25%, so large deviations from that value might mean a statistically significant result.
 I did not test for statistical significance.

 A falling market resulted in the fewest number of losing trades (between 11% and 18% of the time).
 A rising market resulted in the most losing trades (between 31% and 38% of the time) but also the most winning ones (between 27% and 35% of the time).